 The appearance and behavior of the student affects the image and prestige of the university and the nursing program.
-Therefore, the Department of Nursing endorses the following policy.
 Students are to adhere to good personal grooming and hygiene practices including being free of tobacco smoke odor.
 Students are to refrain from smoking, vaping, or using smokeless tobacco during clinical/class time and while in uniform.
 The instructor has the responsibility to enforce the policy.
-A student may be dismissed from the clinical area when not in compliance with the uniform policy, and will receive an unsatisfactory clinical grade for that experience.
+A student may be dismissed from the clinical area when not in compliance with the uniform policy and will receive an unsatisfactory clinical grade for that experience.
+The School of Nursing endorses the following policy that must be adhered to while the student is in uniform: